Kernel Launch Based on a Sample Project

 Specifies the prefix of the installation path when the CMake executes the install command.
 Compilation results (target specified in ascendc_library and the corresponding header file) are installed in this path.
 The path is defaulted to the out directory in the current directory.

-After the script execution, test pass in the output information indicates that the operator accuracy meets the requirements.
+After the script execution, test pass in the output information indicates that the operator precision meets the requirements.